-This doesn’t mean he WILL cheat — and it doesn’t excuse his actions if he does — but it can help the forgiving process when we understand more about how a man’s brain functions.
+This doesn’t mean he will cheat and it doesn’t excuse his actions if he does, but it can help the forgiving process when we understand more about how our brains function a little differently.

 “If men and women view cheating so differently, how can a woman share her experience in a way that a man can understand and relate to it?”

 I’m super Martian savvy but his answer surprised even me!